-6 I take Matthew and Mark to be parallel, describing the same event: the angel who rolled away the stone is now inside the sepulcher, sitting on the right side; he has turned off his neon and appears to be a young man clothed in white; each account furnishes a few distinct details in the angel's speech-Mark includes "and Peter" [was Peter looking over his shoulder?].
-The women were not sure they were happy with the situation, and the 'young man' may well have said more than Matthew and Mark record.
-I take it that Luke records a second inning: the women are having trouble assimilating the missing body (they were loaded with spices to put on that body-was their effort to be wasted?); so the angel calls in a colleague and they both turn on their neon-a little shock treatment; then they appeal to Jesus' own words, which the women remember, and with that they are convinced and go their way.
+However, the women were not sure they were happy with the situation; they were having trouble assimilating the missing body (they were loaded with spices to put on that body-was their effort to be wasted?); they didn't know who that 'young man' was; everything was very strange [don't forget the 'dead' soldiers outside].
+I take it that Luke records a second inning: so the angel calls in a colleague and they both turn on their neon-a little shock treatment; then they appeal to Jesus' own words, which the women remember, and with that they are convinced and go their way.